appwrite/demos-for-functions/dart/subscribe-to-mailchimp/README.md

 # 📧 Subscribe to mailchimp newsletter using Mailchimp API V3

-A sample Dart Cloud Function for subscribe mailchimp newsletter
+A sample Dart Cloud Function to subscribe to Mailchimp newsletter

 ## 📝 Environment Variables